jamie-anson/MIse-en-place/mise-en-place-output/context-cards/generateContextCards.md

 ### `registerGenerateContextCardsCommand`

-**Summary:** This function registers a command to generate context cards within a Visual Studio Code extension.
+**Summary:** This function registers a command to generate context cards in a Visual Studio Code extension.

 **Signature:** `function registerGenerateContextCardsCommand(context: vscode.ExtensionContext)`